Syrian civil war: Syrian Constitutional Committee

 In late 2019, a new Syrian Constitutional Committee began operating in order to discuss a new settlement and to draft a new constitution for Syria.
 This committee comprises about 150 members.
-It includes representatives of the Syrian government, opposition groups, and countries serving as guarantors of the process, such as Russia.
+It includes representatives of the Syrian government, opposition groups and countries serving as guarantors of the process, such as Russia.
 However, this committee has faced strong opposition from the Assad government.
-50 of the committee members represent the government, and 50 members represent the opposition.
-Until the Assad government agrees to participate, is unclear whether the third round of talks will proceed on a firm schedule.
+Fifty of the committee members represent the government, and 50 members represent the opposition.

 In December 2019, the EU held an international conference which condemned any suppression of the Kurds, and called for the self-declared Autonomous Administration in Rojava to be preserved and to be reflected in any new Syrian Constitution.
 The Kurds are concerned that the independence of their declared Autonomous Administration of North and East Syria (AANES) in Rojava might be severely curtailed.

 Rojava officials condemned the fact that they were excluded from the peace talks and stated that "having a couple of Kurds" in the committee did not mean that the Syrian Kurds were properly represented in it.
 The co-chair of the Syrian Democratic Council accused Turkey of vetoing the representation of Syrian Kurds within the committee.
 The Kurdish administration also organized demonstrations in front of the UN office in Qamishli to protest their exclusion from the committee.

-Reconstruction
+Arab League

+On 13 April 2023, Syrian Foreign Minister Faisal Mekdad arrived in Jeddah to meet Saudi foreign minister, Prince Faisal bin Farhan.
+After frayed relations during the Syrian civil war, both nations now seek "a political solution to the Syrian crisis that preserves the unity, security and stability of Syria", according to the Saudi foreign ministry.
+The high level talks are "facilitating the return of Syrian refugees to their homeland, and securing humanitarian access to the affected areas in Syria".
+Al-Assad previously visited the UAE, Oman as well as Saudi Arabia.
+The discussion also included the possible resumption of consular services between the two countries.
+This is the first visit to Saudi Arabia by a Syrian foreign minister since the onset of the civil war in 2011.
+The same week all foreign ministers of the Arab League would meet again to discuss the return of Syria to the regional organisation.

+Scale of destruction

-United Nations authorities have estimated that the war in Syria has caused destruction reaching to about $400 billion.
-SNHR reported in 2017 that the war has rendered around 39% of Syrian mosques unserviceable for worship.
-More than 13,500 mosques were destroyed in Syria between 2011-2017.
-Around 1,400 were dismantled by 2013, while 13,000 mosques got demolished between 2013-2017.
-According to a Syrian war monitor, over 120 churches have been damaged or demolished by during the course of Syrian war since 2011; and 60% of these attacks were perpetrated by pro-Assad forces.
+United Nations authorities have estimated that the war in Syria has caused destruction amounting to about $400 billion.
+The SNHR reported in 2017 that the war has rendered around 39% of Syrian mosques unserviceable for worship.
+More than 13,500 mosques were destroyed in Syria between 2011 and 2017.
+Around 1,400 were dismantled by 2013, while 13,000 mosques were demolished between 2013 and 2017.
+According to a Syrian war monitor, over 120 churches have been damaged or demolished by during the course of Syrian war since 2011, 60% of which attacks were perpetrated by pro-Assad forces.